gardenlinux/gardenlinux/tests/README.md

     # test name to be used for naming and/or tagging resources (optional)
     test_name: my_gardenlinux_test

+    # list of features that is used to determine the tests to run
+    features:
+      - "base"

     # ssh related configuration for logging in to the VM (optional)
     ssh:
         # path to the ssh key file (optional)